Bassi Kalan

 Bassi Kalan is a village in India, 12 kilometres from the district capital Hoshiarpur, near the Himachal Pradesh state border.
-Its population is about 10,000 people, mainly Hindus, Saini and Harijans.
 It is situated in the Hoshiarpur district of Punjab.

 Saido Patti (1 km), Mehina (1 km), Parsowal (2 km), Chabewal (2 km), Rajni Devi (2 km) are nearby villages.
 Mahadev Temple is 2 km away from the village.

-There is a dispensary clinic.
-The Delhi-Chandigarh road also passes through it.
-There is also a telephone exchange and post office.
-There is a temple of Mata Dineshwari inside the village where Jagran is held every year on 28 May.
-There is another ancient temple which is known as Bodi.
-There is a primary school, Government Senior Secondary School, and Lala Lajpat Rai Siksha Kender School.
+The village has a dispensary clinic, telephone exchange and post office, a primary school, Government Senior Secondary School, and Lala Lajpat Rai Siksha Kender School.
+The Delhi-Chandigarh road also passes through here.
+There is a temple of Mata Dineshwari in the village where Jagran is held every year on 28 May.
+Another ancient temple here is known as Bodi.

 History

 A skirmish was fought between the Sikh forces led by Sahibzada Ajit Singh and the Mughal forces led by Jabar Khan.

 Background

 A Brahmin appeared in the Guru's court and with a stentorian invocation for his assistance against a group of Pathans, whom he had claimed forcibly abducted his bride at Bassi Kalan.
 The Brahmin, who was named Devaki Das, made a petition to Guru Gobind Singh, who assigned Sahibzada Ajit Singh and Bhai Udai Singh the task of recovering the lady.
 He took a force of 100 horsemen with him.